getsentry/sentry-cli/docs/configuration.rst

     debug some issues with permissions.
 (`dsym.max_upload_size`):
     Sets the maximum upload size in bytes (before compression) of debug symbols into one batch.
-The default is 100MB which is suitable for sentry.io but if you are using a different sentry server you might want to change this limit if necessary.
+The default is 35MB or 100MB (depending on the version of sentry-cli) which is suitable for sentry.io but if you are using a different sentry server you might want to change this limit if necessary.

 Validating The Config
 ---------------------